Humming-Owl/smg-stuff/README.md

 # Changelog

+- Added Tutorial on how to extract the contents of an ARC and BMD/BDL files (Arc Convertor and SuperBMD).
 - Added Tutorial on how to convert a PNG image into a BTI and viceversa with WST.
 - Added Tutorial on how to get a SMG1 dump with WIT.
 - Added Tutorial on how to setup WIT (Wiimm's ISO Tools) and WST (Wiimm's SZS Toolset).